News

 These two factors in particular ensured that "Non-GMO“ was even more of a talking point at the 2026 trade fair than in previous years.
 On the opening day of the International Green Week, VLOG, together with Bioland, Alnatura and dennree, held a joint panel debate highlighting the challenges of the upcoming EU deregulation for "Non-GMO" and organic products and called on MEPs and the Council of Ministers not to approve the current proposal.

-Organic reception: "Non-GMO“ was topic in all speeches
+Organic reception: "New genetic engineering“ was a topic in all speeches

 At the traditional organic reception on the opening evening of the International Green Week, all speakers, from German Environment Minister Carsten Schneider (SPD) to German State Secretary for Agriculture Markus Schick (CSU) to Ophelia Nick, Member of the German Parliament (Greens), addressed the ongoing EU deregulation of new genetic engineering (NGT).

 Do you know what you're eating?
-"Non-GMO“ on large posters
+"Non-GMO“ on large billboards

-"Non GMO“ and our seal were clearly visible to all trade fair visitors at the International Green Week on large posters at all trade fair entrances, the surrounding suburban railway and underground railway stations and at Berlin Central Station.
-They showed four different eye-catching motifs of distorted food in the form of a question mark with the question "Do you know what you're eating?" and referred to the URL gentechnikfrei.de, where the seal is briefly explained and shopping opportunities for products with the seal are listed.
+"Non-GMO“ and the VLOG seal were clearly visible to all tradeshow visitors at the International Green Week on large billboards at all fairground entrances, the surrounding commuter railway and underground stations and at the Berlin Central Station.
+They showed four different eye-catching motifs of distorted food in the form of a question mark with the wording "Do you know what you're eating?" and referred to the gentechnikfrei.de website where the seal is briefly explained and shopping opportunities for products showing the seal are listed.
 Postcards with the motifs were distributed at the International Green Week and various accompanying events.

-Political background debates on the future of "Non-GMO"
+Political background talks on the future of "Non-GMO"

-The particular relevance of "Non-GMO" was also evident in the debates this year.
+The particular relevance of "Non-GMO" was also evident in the individual talks this year.
 The focus was mostly on the upcoming NGT deregulation and the question of how the industry can and will deal with it.

 Shortly before the International Green Week, Greenpeace published a comprehensive GMO supermarket check with a focus on NGT, and VLOG, together with numerous other associations and organisations from various sectors, issued a joint resolution calling on politicians to maintain the GMO labelling requirement.